angular/angular/aio/content/guide/security.md

 | URL               | Used for URL properties, such as `<a href>`.                                      |
 | Resource URL      | A URL that is loaded and executed as code, for example, in `<script src>`.        |

-Angular sanitizes untrusted values for HTML, styles, and URLs.
-Sanitizing resource URLs isn't possible because they contain arbitrary code.
+Angular sanitizes untrusted values for HTML and URLs; modern web browser sanitizes untrusted values for styles; sanitizing resource URLs isn't possible because they contain arbitrary code.
 In development mode, Angular prints a console warning when it has to change a value during sanitization.

 ### Sanitization example